 - Paid sick leave: If your state or locality has a paid sick leave law, and you are eligible under that law, you are entitled to paid sick time while experiencing or recovering from a miscarriage.
 Learn more here.

-- Temporary disability insurance: If your state or locality has a short-term disability law, you may be entitled to partial wage replacement if you miss work due to a miscarriage.
+- Temporary disability insurance & paid family and medical leave: If your state or locality has a short-term disability law or paid family and medical leave law, you may be entitled to partial wage replacement if you miss work due to a miscarriage.
 Learn more here.